 Consistently reading challenging books is one of the best ways to improve your child’s verbal reasoning and English skills.
 Try to find books that relate to your child’s interest and ask other parents what their kids enjoy reading.
 What matters here is less what your child is reading compared to the amount they are reading.

-Remember that if they aren’t enjoying the book they are reading after a couple chapters, let them move onto another book.
-It is more important that it is an enjoyable experience!
+Remember that if they aren’t enjoying the book they are reading after a couple of chapters, let them move onto another book.
+It is more important than it is an enjoyable experience!

 While reciting times tables could be a way to improve this skill, it is likely that your child will get bored.
 On the other hand, learning apps are a brilliant way of making mental maths fun and engaging.
 These are available on the app store and so there are many your child can choose from so they’re bound to find one they love.

 As the ISEB Common Pre-Tests are online and adaptive, there is no doubt that using online testing platforms are a must when preparing your child for these tests.
 Atom Learning is the market leader for this, providing a highly adaptive platform that quickly identifies a child’s weakest areas and then generates custom tests.

 Regularly practicing with ISEB past papers under timed conditions will enable your child to develop the focus and stamina required to take the ISEB Pre-Tests.
 As they will be in the habit of completing tests in this way, they are more likely to be less nervous on the day and perform to the best of their abilities.